Skip to main content

 After years of coaching, certain patterns appear in people who learned alone:

-These aren't advanced issues.
-They're fundamental problems that affect everything built on top of them.
+These are not advanced issues.
+They are fundamental problems that affect everything built on top of them.

 The YouTube Trap